Skip to Main Content

 J-LOC Subsidy Expertise

-Here is how it adds up.
-Our line producers structure budgets to boost the J-LOC Subsidy Program's up to 50% incentive on qualifying location expenditure, setting up with JVTA on application needs and making sure your production meets the program's criteria.
+Our line producers shape budgets to win the most from the J-LOC Subsidy Program, which pays up to 50% on qualifying location spend.
+They work with JVTA on the application and make sure your production meets every program rule.

 02.